Return on investment: Limitations with ROI usage

 As a decision tool, it is simple to understand.
 The simplicity of the formula allows users to freely choose variables, e.g., length of the calculation time, whether overhead cost is included, or which factors are used to calculate income or cost components.
 The use of ROI as an indicator for prioritizing investment projects alone can be misleading since usually the ROI figure is not accompanied by an explanation of its make-up.
 ROI should be accompanied by the underlying data that forms the inputs, this is often in the format of a business case.
 For long-term investments, the need for a Net Present Value adjustment is great and without it the ROI is incorrect.
 Similar to discounted cash flow, a Discounted ROI should be used instead.
-One limitation associated with the traditional ROI calculation is that it does not fully "capture the short-term or long-term importance, value, or risks associated with natural and social capital" because it does not account for the environmental, social, and governance performance of an organization.
+One limitation associated with the traditional ROI calculation is that it does not fully "capture the short-term or long-term importance, value, or risks associated with natural and social capital", because it does not account for the environmental, social, and governance performance of an organization.
 Without a metric for measuring the short- and long-term environmental, social and governance performance of a firm, decision makers are planning for the future without considering the extent of the impacts associated with their decisions.
 One or more separate measures, aligned with relevant compliance functions, are frequently provided for this purpose.

 Calculation

 Return on investment can be calculated in different ways depending on the goal and application.
-The most comprehensive formula is:
+The most comprehensive formula for return on investment (ROI) is:

-Return on investment (%) = (current value of investment if not exited yet or sold price of investment if exited + income from investment − initial investment and other expenses) / initial investment and other expenses x 100%.

-Example with a share of stock:

-You bought 1 share of stock for US$100 and paid a buying commission of US$5.
-Then over a year you received US$4 of dividends and sold the share 1 year after you bought it for US$200 paying a US$5 selling commission.